 Length: 3.25 Miles View map

-Features along the trail include the Nathan Boone home, the Missouri frontiersman’s home from 1837 until his death in 1856; the Boone family cemetery, where Boone and his wife are buried, alongside some of their grandchildren and other relatives; the African-American cemetery, which contains the graves of slaves and former slaves from the farm.
-You will also be able to see the ongoing prairie and glade restorations.
-The trail passes areas where invasive plant species have been eradicated and native grasses and wildflowers (including the threatened Missouri bladderpod) once again thrive.
+Features along the Interpretive Trail System include the Nathan Boone home, the Missouri frontiersman’s home from 1837 until his death in 1856; the Boone family cemetery, where Boone and his wife are buried, alongside some of their grandchildren and other relatives; the African-American cemetery, which contains the graves of slaves and former slaves from the farm.
+Hikers will see the ongoing prairie and glade restorations along the trail.
+The trail passes through areas where invasive plant species have been eradicated and native grasses and wildflowers (including the threatened Missouri bladderpod) once again thrive.